Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability: The Trade-off Between the Price of Stability and Price of Anarchy

 \subsection{Proof of Theorem~\ref{thm:tradeoff}}

-We will now shift our attention to the proof of Theorem~\ref{thm:tradeoff}.
-First, observe that $\chi_f^k$ defined in~\eqref{eq:chi} can be equivalently characterized as the solution to the the following optimization problem

-This allows us to state the following corollary, which will be useful to prove Theorem~\ref{thm:tradeoff}. \begin{corollary} Let $\mathcal{F}_\alpha^k$, $\alpha \in (0,1)$, denote the family of distribution rules that guarantee a price of anarchy of at least $\alpha$ in games with cardinality $k\geq 1$, i.e.,
+In this section we complete the Proof of Theorem~\ref{thm:tradeoff}. \DP{ Part~(i) follows immediately from Lemma~\ref{t1}.
+Part~(ii) follows from Proposition~\ref{claim:mc-share}.
+We now turn the attention to Part~(iii).
+Towards this goal, let $\mathcal{F}(\alpha)$, $\alpha \in (0,1]$ be the family of distribution rules that guarantee a price of anarchy of at least $\alpha$, i.e.,